ryanjadhav/FstFwd-Ext/README.md

 Limitations:

-Due to a limitation with the Grooveshark api FstFwd only accepts groveshark.com URL and NOT Tinysong urls.
+Due to a limitation with the Grooveshark API FstFwd only accepts groveshark.com URL and NOT Tinysong urls.
 However the app will return Tinysong urls.

 ![UI Mockup](https://img.skitch.com/20110902-mg23a5rnt3hhu4nanm18nt4t9e.jpg)